The vertex-cut-tree of Galton-Watson trees converging to a stable tree: The finite variance case

 \subsection{Convergence of the component masses}

-We use the same notation as in Section \ref{S:FstJointCv}.
-Recall in particular that $\mu_{n,\xi_n (i)}$ denotes the mass of the component $\T_{n,\xi_n (i)} (t)$, and that $\tau_n (i,j)$ denotes the first time when the $\T_{n,\xi_n (i)} (t)$ and $\T_{n,\xi_n (j)} (t)$ become disjoint.
-To simplify, we drop the superscript $br$ for the quantities associated to the Brownian tree (for example the mass-measure, the mass of a component...), keeping the notation we used in the case of the stable tree.
-Our first step is to prove the following result:
+We use the same notation as in Section~\ref{SFstJointCv}.
+Recall in particular that $\mu_{n,\xi_n (i)}$ denotes the mass of the component $\mathcal{T}_{n,\xi_n (i)} (t)$, and that $\tau_n (i,j)$ denotes the first time when the components $\mathcal{T}_{n,\xi_n (i)} (t)$ and $\mathcal{T}_{n,\xi_n (j)} (t)$ become disjoint.
+To simplify, we drop the superscript $\br$ for the quantities associated to the Brownian tree (e.g., the mass-measure, the mass of a component, etc.), keeping the notation we used in the case of the stable tree.
+Our first step is to prove the following result.

-\begin{prop} As $n \rightarrow \infty$, we have the following weak convergences
+\begin{prop} As $n \rightarrow\infty$, we have the following weak convergences:

 where the three hold jointly. \end{prop}